Spider-Man Unlimited (comics)

 Spider-Man Unlimited is the title of three comic book series published by Marvel Comics.
 The first series began in 1993 and was named in its indicia as Volume 1.
 It was set in the main Marvel Universe.
-The second series was based on the animated TV series Spider-Man Unlimited, and was not set in the Marvel Universe.
+The second series was based on the animated television series Spider-Man Unlimited, and was not set in the Marvel Universe.
 It is called Volume 2.
 The third series, which began in 2004, did not have a volume number listed and was also set in the main Marvel Universe.

 1993 series (vol. 1)

 Originally announced under the title Spider-Man Giant Size, the 1993 series was a quarterly series with double-length stories, which at the time was notable for being printed on glossy stock paper (a practice discontinued in later issues before being adopted by the entire Marvel line in the 2000s).
 Earlier issues played a part in Spider-Man crossovers; the first issue was the first part of "Maximum Carnage" and the second issue was the last part of "Maximum Carnage".
 Issues #7-14 formed part of the Clone Saga.
 Later in the series, the focus shifted to stand-alone stories.
 Ron Lim penciled the lead story in the first eight issues of the book.
 Most of the later issues were written by Christopher Golden and drawn by Joe Bennett.